What is M

 In the knowledge world, expertise no longer lies with a single person.
 For instance, within a digital marketing team, there may be an ace digital marketer who understands how LinkedIn Ads work and another who understands how Facebook Ads work.
 It is a good idea to distribute the burden of content creation to your staff and create “topic owners” whose job it is to codify and disseminate knowledge.

 Requesting everybody to create content is not enough.
 What’s in it for them?
-The best learning organisations bring knowledge creation as a part of annual appraisals.
+The best learning organizations bring knowledge creation as a part of annual appraisals.

-And the ninth could be your best business strategy
+And the ninth could well be your best business strategy..

 What do your employees presently do for their learning and development: search on the internet for online training materials, right?
 How about making their lives easier with a targeted approach to disperse microlearning training resources, saving them a huge amount of time efforts.
 Create an online training metadata and collate all learning content into one centralized location.
 Divide the training content into distinct categories, and thereafter go the microlearning way with bite-sized content snacks.
 This would go a long way in facilitating online training for your corporate learners and they would be able to address